 Our Place-Based Model

-El Pomar’s Regional Partnership program divides the state into 11 regions, representing each of Colorado’s 64 counties.
-For each region, we have a council made up of local leaders who have a deep understanding of their communities.
+El Pomar’s Regional Partnership program divides the state into 11 regions, encompassing each of Colorado’s 64 counties.
+Each region has a council of local leaders who have a deep understanding of their communities.
 Regional council members come from a diverse range of backgrounds and represent the business, nonprofit, and public sectors.
-Each council member comes to El Pomar with an established record of community engagement and the ability to provide firsthand information about the needs in their region— they offer the kind of insights that can only come from living, working, and volunteering at a local level.
-Each council provides direct grant recommendations to El Pomar’s Trustees, with the potential for a combined annual impact of more than $2 million across the state.
+Each council member has an established record of community engagement and the ability to provide firsthand information about the needs in their region— they offer the kind of insights that can only come from living, working, and volunteering at a local level.
+Each council provides grant recommendations to El Pomar’s Trustees, with the potential for a combined annual impact of more than $2.2 million across the state.